rancher/rancher-docs/docs/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/rollbacks.md

 ---
 ## Additional Steps for Rollbacks with Rancher v2.6.4+

 Rancher v2.6.4 upgrades the cluster-api module from v0.4.4 to v1.0.2.
-Version v1.0.2 of the cluster-api, in turn, upgrades the CAPI CRDs apiVersion from `cluster.x-k8s.io/v1alpha4` to `cluster.x-k8s.io/v1beta1`.
-The CAPI CRDs upgrade to v1beta1 causes rollbacks to fail when you attempt to move from Rancher v2.6.4 to any previous version of Rancher v2.6.x.
-This is because v1beta1 is missing the previous versions that the CRDs need to roll back.
+Version v1.0.2 of the cluster-api, in turn, upgrades the Cluster API's  Custom Resource Definitions (CRDs) from `cluster.x-k8s.io/v1alpha4` to `cluster.x-k8s.io/v1beta1`.
+The CRDs upgrade to v1beta1 causes rollbacks to fail when you attempt to move from Rancher v2.6.4 to any previous version of Rancher v2.6.x.
+This is because CRDs that use the older apiVersion (v1alpha4) are incompatible with v1beta1.

 To avoid rollback failure, the following Rancher scripts should be run **before** you attempt a restore operation or rollback: